Welcome to Civil & Structural Engineering

 Your guide to Sheffield

-Another guide to the city can be found here, which includes information on our festivals, augmented reality art trail 'Look Up' and an alternative LGBTQ+ guide to the city.
+Another guide can be found here, which includes information on our festivals, augmented reality art trail 'Look Up' and an alternative LGBTQ+ guide to the city.

-There are also maps of Sheffield and information on local public transport to help you navigate the city.
-In fact, we have a range of different maps to help you find your way around and find what you need:
+There are also maps of Sheffield and information on local public transport to help you traverse Sheffield once you arrive.
+In fact, we have a range of different maps to help you find your way around: